 Bank erosion from increased river traffic has the potential to impact on policies 2.1.9 and 2.8.1 with the Caboolture River downstream of the proposed development considered an area of significant coastal wetlands (EPA, 2007) under areas of state significance.
 Therefore it is assessable under the medium scope.
-Further relevant areas of state significance are:
+Further relevant areas of state significance (Cardno, 2007e) by default of national or international significance are: